 What is the difference between TCP and UDP?

-TCP (Transmission Control Protocol) is connection-oriented: it establishes a session with a three-way handshake, guarantees that data arrives in order, and retransmits lost packets.
-UDP (User Datagram Protocol) is connectionless: it sends data without establishing a session and provides no delivery guarantees.
-TCP is used when reliability matters (web browsing, email, file transfers), while UDP is used when speed matters more than perfection (DNS lookups, video streaming, VoIP, gaming).
-Both TCP and UDP use port numbers independently, meaning TCP port 53 and UDP port 53 are technically separate ports, though DNS uses both.
+TCP (Transmission Control Protocol) is connection-oriented.
+It establishes a session with a three-way handshake, guarantees that data arrives in order, and retransmits lost packets.
+UDP (User Datagram Protocol) is connectionless.
+It sends data without establishing a session and provides no delivery guarantees.
+TCP is used when reliability matters, such as web browsing, email, and file transfers.
+UDP is used when speed matters more, such as DNS lookups, video streaming, VoIP, and gaming.
+Both use port numbers independently, so TCP port 53 and UDP port 53 are technically separate.
+DNS happens to use both.

 Why is port 443 more important than port 80?

-Port 443 carries HTTPS traffic, which is encrypted with TLS/SSL.
-Port 80 carries plain HTTP, which transmits everything — including passwords, session tokens, and personal data — in readable plaintext.
-Modern browsers mark HTTP sites as “Not Secure,” search engines give ranking preference to HTTPS, and features like HTTP/2 and HTTP/3 require TLS.
-While port 80 still matters (most sites use it to redirect visitors to HTTPS), port 443 is where actual secure communication happens.
-In practice, you should always ensure port 443 is open and properly configured with a valid TLS certificate.
+Port 443 carries HTTPS traffic, which is encrypted with TLS.
+Port 80 carries plain HTTP, which transmits everything in readable plaintext, including passwords, session tokens, and personal data.
+Modern browsers mark HTTP sites as “Not Secure,” and search engines give ranking preference to HTTPS.
+Features like HTTP/2 and HTTP/3 also require TLS.
+Port 80 still matters, since most sites use it to redirect visitors to HTTPS.
+But port 443 is where actual secure communication happens.
+In practice, always ensure port 443 is open and configured with a valid TLS certificate.

 What port does SSH use?

 SSH (Secure Shell) uses TCP port 22 by default.
 This single port handles remote shell access, SFTP file transfers, and SSH tunneling (port forwarding).
-Many administrators change the SSH port to a non-standard number (like 2222 or a random high port) to reduce automated brute-force login attempts, but this is security through obscurity rather than a real defense.
-The more effective protections are disabling password authentication in favor of SSH keys and using tools like fail2ban to block repeated failed login attempts.
+Many administrators move SSH to a non-standard number, like 2222 or a random high port.
+The goal is reducing automated brute-force login attempts.
+That is security through obscurity rather than a real defense.
+The more effective protections are different.
+Disable password authentication in favor of SSH keys, and use tools like fail2ban to block repeated failed logins.

 Can I change the default port for a service?

 Yes.
-Almost every network service allows you to configure which port it listens on.
-For example, you can run SSH on port 2222 instead of 22, or run a web server on port 9443 instead of 443.
-To do this, you modify the service’s configuration file (such as /etc/ssh/sshd_config for SSH or the listen directive in Nginx) and restart the service.
-Keep in mind that clients will need to specify the non-standard port when connecting, and you’ll need to update your firewall rules accordingly.
-Changing default ports can reduce automated scanning noise but should not be your primary security measure.
+Almost every network service lets you configure which port it listens on.
+You can run SSH on port 2222 instead of 22.
+Or run a web server on port 9443 instead of 443.
+To do this, you modify the service’s configuration file and restart the service.
+Examples are /etc/ssh/sshd_config for SSH or the listen directive in Nginx.
+Keep in mind that clients must specify the non-standard port when connecting.
+You will also need to update your firewall rules accordingly.
+Changing default ports reduces automated scanning noise but should not be your primary security measure.

 What are ephemeral ports?

 Ephemeral ports (also called dynamic ports) are temporary port numbers assigned by the operating system for outbound connections.
-When your browser connects to a web server on port 443, your OS randomly assigns a high-numbered source port (typically from the range 49152–65535, though Linux often uses 32768–60999) to identify that specific connection.
+When your browser connects to a web server on port 443, your OS assigns a high-numbered source port.
+That port is typically from 49152–65535, though Linux often uses 32768–60999, and it identifies the connection.
 Once the connection closes, the ephemeral port is released back to the pool.
-You never need to configure ephemeral ports manually — the OS manages them automatically.
-They exist so that a single client can maintain many simultaneous connections to different servers (or even to the same server on the same port).
+You never need to configure ephemeral ports manually, since the OS manages them automatically.
+They exist so a single client can maintain many simultaneous connections to different servers.

 How do I know if a port is open on my server?